 3 – Enter your request code and click GENERATE LICENSE.
 Please see below for info on how to retrieve your request code.

 Your request code can be found by clicking on the About button located at the top of the plugin interface.
-In After Effects 2020 or newer, the About button has been hidden.
+Please Note: In After Effects 2020 or newer, the About button has been hidden.
 It can be accessed by right-clicking on the plugin name.

 4 – A file prompt will ask you to save the license file.
 You must save this license file in the same folder the plugin resides in.

 5 – Relaunch Adobe After Effects, create a new composition, add a new solid, and click on Effect > Richard Rosenman > Effect Name.